Response-adaptive randomization in clinical trials: from myths to practical considerations: Final considerations and discussion

-\changes{Clinical trials can be classed into different types based on factors such as the medical condition(s) in question, the phase of clinical development, the number of treatment arms and the endpoint type.
-Each of these factors naturally influences the aims of the trial and hence the potential appropriateness of a RAR procedure.
-Some general considerations are:}

-\begin{itemize} \itemsep{-3pt} \item \changes{Medical condition(s) in question: this will determine a large number of relevant factors, including the patient horizon of trial, and hence the relative importance of the trial goals (see below).
-Considerations for a rare disease trial versus a trial for a common chronic condition will potentially be very different, for example.} \\[-12pt]

-\item \changes{Phase of clinical development: this also affects the aims of the trial.
-For example, phase~III confirmatory trials typically have strict error constraints, whereas these are far less important for early phase trials (and the `power' used may also change).} \\[-12pt]

-\item \changes{Number of treatment arms: There are potentially greater benefits of RAR in a multi-arm trial compared with a two-arm trial.
-In the two-armed setting, there is usually a conflict between patient benefit and inferential (or estimation) goals, whereas in multi-armed trials RAR there is more scope for achieving gains in all metrics.
-As well, in multi-arm trials, it is natural to consider dropping poorly performing treatment arms, and RAR offers an intermediate option of reducing numbers of treatments.} \\[-12pt]
+\secondround{Starting with the type of trial, factors such as the phase of clinical development, the number of treatment arms and the clinical endpoint will naturally influence the aims of the trial and the appropriateness of a design including RAR.
+Some types of clinical trial may be particularly suited to the use of a well-chosen RAR procedure -- for example,} in multi-arm trials it is natural to consider dropping poorly performing treatment arms, and RAR offers an intermediate option of reducing numbers \secondround{on such} treatments.

-\item \changes{Endpoints: As discussed in Section~\ref{subsec:practical}, if there is a long delay in observing each subject's response (and no good intermediate/surrogate outcome) then RAR is less appropriate.
-In general, greater benefits require quickly observable outcomes that allow timely updates of randomization probabilities.
-Further specific considerations may be needed as different RAR procedures may be specifically tailored to binary or continuous endpoints (for example).
-As well, if the response variance is expected to differ between treatment arms, the use of RAR schemes can improve on estimation precision.} \\[-12pt]